-- The pesticide atrazine is so estrogenic that it can turn male frogs into females, who were incapable of reproducing.
+ATRAZINE – the pesticide atrazine is so estrogenic that it can turn male frogs into females, who were incapable of reproducing.
 The frogs that didn’t turn into female “lacked male reproductive behaviour, had reduced male features, and severely reduced sperm and low fertility”.

-- Phthalates, used to give plastic strength and flexibility, are linked to birth defects, low sperm count, and delayed puberty in males.
+PHTHALATES – these chemicals, used to give plastic strength and flexibility, are linked to birth defects, low sperm count, and delayed puberty in males.
 Prenatal exposure also causes lowered IQ in children and impairs a child’s future ability to concentrate, and their memory and reasoning skills.

-- Literally thousands more chemicals have similar hormone altering effects.
+MANY MORE – literally thousands more chemicals have similar hormone altering effects.

 Xenoestrogens, also known as endocrine disruptors, are one of the greatest health threats of modern times.

 Even the WHO has taken notice; they reported in 2013 that endocrine disruptors could lead to “obesity, infertility or reduced fertility, learning and memory difficulties, adult-onset diabetes or cardiovascular disease, as well as a variety of other diseases.”

 In men, average sperm mobility has fallen by over 25%, French sperm count fell by 33% from 1989 and 2005, and general fertility is plummeting.
 Various cancers are growing more and more common, especially breast cancer in women, which is known to be linked to fluctuating estrogen.